mahussain1/Persistance-of-Vision/README.md

 ### Acknowledgement
 This project was completed during my internship at [FAB LAB Sukkur IBA University](http://fablab.iba-suk.edu.pk/) in 2017.
-Iam thankful to Dr. Muhammad Asim Ali Samejo and Fab Lab instructor Engr.
-Manzar Hussain Laghar for their guidance.
+I am thankful to Dr. Muhammad Asim Ali Samejo and Fab Lab instructor Engr.
+Nadir Ali Brohi for their guidance.